Mishakim-Lamahshev/Weekly-task-9-multiplayer/README.md

 - **Power-ups**: Use the shield to protect yourself and gain a strategic advantage.
 - **Responsive Controls**: Smooth and intuitive controls for moving, jumping, and shooting.

+## New Features

+- **Scoring System**: Each hit on an opponent increases your score, adding a competitive edge to the game.
+- **Shield Mechanic**: Collecting a shield power-up grants you 10 seconds of invulnerability, adding depth and strategy to combat.

 ## Play Online

 Get started with "Weekly Task 9: Multiplayer Game" by playing it online.
 Click the link below to play: